Frankcs96/Competitive-Programming-Template/README.md

 Here we include the whole std library so we don't have to include vectors, sets etc etc...
-I don't like to using namespace std but for competitive programming is the way to go.
+I don't like to use "using namespace std" but for competitive programming is the way to go.

 ```c++
 #include <bits/stdc++.h>